 (b) an application for the transfer of a licence upon which the licence is not transferred but cancelled.

-[Section 5 amended by No. 48 of 2012 s.
+[Section 5 amended: No. 48 of 2012 s.
 74.]

 6. Regulations for grant, renewal and variation of vehicle licences

 (1) The regulations may provide for the grant, renewal or variation of a vehicle licence by the CEO to the extent that a matter is not provided for in section 5.